 - We assume that the model selection workload specification is fixed and is repeated for all model selection cycles.
 This approach can support both grid and random search-based model selection, which covers an overwhelming majority of practical and research DTL workloads [10].
-We leave adding support for more complex model selection methods for future work. - We also assume that the layer freezing scheme used for adapting the source model $M{src}$ is also fixed throughout the entire model training.
-However, few dynamic layer freezing schemes have also been proposed in the literature [15, 18, 30].
+Evolving model selection workloads can be supported by rerunning the optimization and updating the materialized layers, but that adds more implementation complexity-we leave such an extension to future work. - We also assume that the layer freezing scheme used for adapting the source model M{src} is also fixed throughout the entire model training.
+However, few dynamic layer freezing schemes have also been proposed in the literature [16, 19, 32].
 We leave adding support for these layer freezing schemes to future work. - Our workload formalization is tailored to DAG-structured models (i.e., model graphs with no cycles).
 However, there is a family of DL models called recurrent DL models that does have cycles.
-NAUTILUS can support recurrent models by unraveling them in time and transforming them into a non-recurrent DL model. - Some DL models, especially in computer vision applications, contain random data augmentations such as random cropping and flipping in their pre-processing steps [50, 67].
-In such settings, our optimizations will not yield benefits as each training record is unique.
-One can overcome this by materializing a larger augmented training dataset first and then using it to train the model.
+NAUTILUS can support recurrent models by unraveling them in time and transforming them into a non-recurrent DL model. - Some DL models, especially in computer vision applications, contain random data augmentations such as random cropping and flipping in their pre-processing steps [53, 69].
+NAUTILUS currently does not explicitly handle data augmentation.
+However, data augmentation can be supported in NAUTILUS by first materializing an augmented dataset instead of on-the-fly augmentation.
+We leave it to future work to extend NAUTILUS to support data augmentation.